 pheno <- ts_flight_curve$pheno

-With the phenology and teh observed counts, you can now impute values for missing week counts and adequately compute sites abundance index over the entire monitoring season.
+With the phenology and the observed counts, you can now calculate the values for missing weekly counts and appropriately calculate the abundance index for the entire monitoring season.

 impt_counts <- rbms::impute_count(ts_season_count = ts_season_count,